emektarkubra/Seesaw_Simulation/README.md

 ## 5. Implementing Ball Placement on Click

-When the user clicks on the interactive area:
+When the user clicks on the plank:

-1. The click position relative to the plank is calculated
+1. The click position (on plank) is calculated
 2. A random weight is generated
 3. Ball size is determined based on weight
 4. A new ball is visually placed on the plank